-The flag field is set to "m", which signifies that it is a STREAMS module.
-The prefix "crmd" (cannot exceed four characters) requires that the stream-tab structure for the module be defined as crmdinfo.
-The configuration mechanism uses the name of the master.d file (crmod in this case) to create the module name field (f name) of the associated fmodsw entry.
+The prefix "crmod" requires that the streamtab structure for the module be defined as crmodinfo.
+The config(1M) command uses the name of the /etc/conf/modules directory (crmod, in this case), to create the module name field (f_name) of the associated fmodsw entry.
 The prefix and module name can be different.